Indian Cracks Rock Climbing

 Park as for Indian Rock.
 Go right of the obvious visible boulder and follow a faint trail (parallel to the access trail for Indian Rock, perpendicular to the road) for about 100 feet through the trees.
 You will soon be greeted by the obvious Indian Crack boulder and its eponymous V0 Indian Crack boulder problem.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Indian Cracks:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Indian Cracks:

 Featured Route For Indian Cracks